rouven-spiess/CS230_Microcrystal_Facet_Segmentation/README.md

 * [Contact](#contact)

 ## General info
-The goal of this project is to build an appropriate CNN architecture that is able to perform semantic segmentation of cuprous oxide Cu2O nanocrystal facets.
+The goal of this project is to train an appropriate CNN architecture that is able to perform semantic segmentation of cuprous oxide Cu2O nanocrystal facets.

 ## Baseline Model
 keras implementation (https://github.com/divamgupta/image-segmentation-keras/)